ClinicNote

 The Four SLP Evaluation Codes at a Glance

-Here's the short version of what each code covers:
+Here's the short version of what each code covers:2

-- 92523 evaluates speech sound production plus language comprehension and expression.
-It includes everything 92522 does, with the language piece on top.
+• 92523 — speech sound production plus language comprehension and expression.
+Includes everything 92522 covers.

-- 92524 is a behavioral and qualitative analysis of voice and resonance.2
+• 92524 — behavioral and qualitative analysis of voice and resonance.

 All four are untimed, service-based codes.
 You bill them once per evaluation, no matter whether the session ran 45 minutes or two hours.
 That's different from the cognitive-communication codes (97129/97130), which are billed in 15-minute units, and it's a distinction worth keeping clear if you work across multiple disciplines.